Athearn SD70ACe Decoder Installation featuring the GEN-MB1 Motherboard, WOW121-Diesel Decoder, and 28mm Speaker by TCS.

 Remove the original lighting board from the chassis and remove the wires from the board tabs.

 Next, we will prepare the speaker housing.
-Remove the screws holding the speaker in place.
+Remove the right hand screw from inside the speaker housing.

-Finally, you can replace the shell (it should slide over the installation easily), screw the shell in with the screws beneath the trucks, replace the fuel tank, and replace the couplers on the engine.
+Finally, you can replace the shell (it should slide over the installation easily), screw the shell in with the screws beneath the trucks, and replace the couplers on the shell.

 Your WOWSound equipped engine is now ready to run!